Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/GetServerDatabaseInfoDocumentation.md

 # SQL Server Monitoring and Optimization Queries

-This document provides a comprehensive overview of queries designed to monitor and optimize your SQL Server environment.
-The queries address various aspects including database information, server status, disk status, backup details, SQL job status, and additional performance metrics.
+Optimize your SQL Server performance with this collection of powerful monitoring queries.
+These T-SQL queries cover essential aspects like:

+Database information
+Server health
+Disk usage
+Backup history
+SQL job status
+Performance metrics
+This comprehensive overview empowers you to proactively identify and address potential issues, ensuring a smooth-running SQL Server environment.

 ## Table of Contents